bootique-examples/bootique-jersey-examples/README.md

 ### Build, test and package

-This project uses a [runnable jar with lib folder](https://bootique.io/docs/3.x/bootique-docs/#runnable-jar-with-lib) packaging recipe:
+Run the following command to build the code, run the tests and package the app:
 ```
 mvn clean package
 ```
-Now your app is packaged for distribution as `target/bootique-rest-demo-3.0.tar.gz` archive.
-But the unpacked version is also present in the `target` folder and can be used to run the app.
+This project uses a [runnable jar with lib folder](https://bootique.io/docs/3.x/bootique-docs/#runnable-jar-with-lib) packaging recipe, so now the app is packaged for distribution as `target/bootique-rest-demo-3.0.tar.gz` archive.
+But there is also the "unpacked" version in the `target` folder that can be used to run the app.

 ### Run